stefancourt/Trading-bot-website/Technical Documents/Source/tradingsite/README.md

 in both **Technical Documents/Source/tradingsite/tradingsite/trade/trade.js** and **Technical Documents/Source/tradingsite/tradingsite/aitrade/ai-trade.js** files

 3. Put http://{your_ip}:8000/ into the url to run the application
-Important: If these changes have completed to run on computer you will need to rever the changes.
+Important: If these changes have completed to run on computer you will need to revert the changes.
 ## 🧪 Executing Test Suites

 To execute the test suites for the TradeIT application, follow these steps: